is having to choose between

 ionic liquid.
 It felt wonderful.
 She concentrated on relaxing every muscle in

-she sniffed at the silky ends, breathing in a fragrance similar to earthly
+the silky ends, breathing in a fragrance comparable to lilacs.

 Peering out into the bedroom, she spotted a fresh gown and a pouch of